content-kit/highlighter/README.md

 This project is inspired by [`annotate`](https://github.com/sourcegraph/annotate), a BSD-3-Clause licensed Go package developed by Sourcegraph.
-A copy of the licence is available at:
+A copy of the license is available at:

 > [https://github.com/sourcegraph/annotate/blob/master/LICENSE](https://github.com/sourcegraph/annotate/blob/master/LICENSE)